What is cloud technology?

 Platform as a Service (PaaS)

 The second layer of the cloud is the platform – the PaaS (Platform as a service).
-The platform layer provides resources to actually build applications, and in combination with Infrastructure as a Service, PaaS provides the ability to develop, test, run, and host applications.
+The platform layer provides resources to build applications.
+In combination with Infrastructure as a Service, PaaS provides the ability to develop, test, run, and host applications.

 Software as a Service (SaaS)

 The third cloud layer is the actual Software – the SaaS (Software as a service).
-In a cloud setting, SaaS is the layer where the user consumes the offering from the service provider, and must be web-based and accessible from everywhere and preferably on any device.
+In a cloud setting, SaaS is the layer where the user consumes the offering from the service provider.
+This layer must be web-based and accessible from everywhere and preferably on any device.

 BPO (Business Process Outsourcing)